madihajaved/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview
 This analysis looks at the ridesharing data by city type and combines the data to look at weekly fares from January to April 2019.
-A visualization of the data available is below:
+A visualization of the data available for year 2019 is below:

 ![](https://github.com/madihajaved/PyBer_Analysis/blob/main/analysis/Fig1.png)